ciatph/ph-municipalities/README.md

 ### `npm run docs:install`

-Runs the Bash script that installs the JSDoc and theme dependencies for building the class documentation within athe development Docker environment.
+Runs the Bash script that installs the JSDoc and theme dependencies for building the class documentation only within the **development Docker environment**.

 > [!NOTE]
 > This script requires running from a Bash terminal - it won't work from a Windows command line terminal.
 It is reserved for building the documentation with Docker.